 A separate determination must be made after the close of each taxable year as to whether we are a PFIC for that year.
 Our status as a PFIC depends on the value of our assets and the composition of our income and assets.
 The total value of our assets for purposes of the asset test generally will be calculated using the market price of the ADSs, which may fluctuate considerably.
 Fluctuations in the market price of the ADSs may result in our being a PFIC for any taxable year.
 In addition, the composition of our assets will also be affected by how, and how quickly, we spend the cash we raise in any offering, including the offering.
 Our income for a taxable year will be affected by whether we receive certain milestone payments in such year, and whether certain gains from foreign currency exchanges are treated as qualifying income for purposes of the PFIC income test.
-Based upon the value of our assets and the composition of our income and assets, we do not believe we were a PFIC for the 2020 taxable year, and, based on the current and expected composition or our income and assets and the value of our assets, we do not expect to be a PFIC for our current taxable year.
+Based upon the value of our assets and the composition of our income and assets, we do not believe we were a PFIC for the taxable year ended December 31, 2020 and, based on the current and expected composition of our income and assets and the value of our assets, we do not expect to be a PFIC for our current taxable year.
 However, no assurances regarding our PFIC status can be provided for the current taxable year or any past or future taxable years.
+For further discussion of the U.S. federal income tax consequences in the event we are classified as a PFIC, see "Material Income Tax Considerations - Material U.S. Federal Income Tax Considerations for U.S. Holders - PFIC Rules."